grongierisc/formation-template/README.md

 We have successfully connected with an extern database.

+## 9.4.
+Exercise

-As an exercise, it could be interesting to modify our BP and our BO.LocalBDD so that the operation returns a boolean that will tell the BP to call BO.RemoteBDD depending on the value of that boolean.
-This can be done by changing the type of reponse LocalBDD returns and by adding a new property to the context and using the `if` activity in our BP.
+As an exercise, it could be interesting to modify BO.LocalBDD so that itreturns a boolean that will tell the BP to call BO.RemoteBDD depending on the value of that boolean.

+**Hint**: This can be done by changing the type of reponse LocalBDD returns, by adding a new property to the context and using the `if` activity in our BP.

+## 9.5.
+Solution

+**TODO**

 # 10. REST service